vizz1234/RL_ABn_testing/README.md

 fastapi dev main.py
 ```

 Then open http://localhost:8000 — each refresh mimics a new user.
 Behind the scenes, the selected agent (e.g., ε-Greedy) updates estimates and shifts traffic in real-time, backed by Redis.

+Go to http://localhost:8000/stats for viewing metrics of each variant.

 ## 📊 Simulation Mode (Offline)